 Property, assets and debts are not divided 50/50 in all divorces in Rhode Island.
-A vast majority of divorces in Rhode Island result in an equal split in the marital assets.
+The vast majority of divorces in Rhode Island result in an equal split of the marital assets.
 In Rhode Island a “no fault” divorce, does not necessarily mean that the divorce litigation will constitute an uncontested divorce If you are seeking a divorce in RI, contact a Rhode Island divorce lawyer.

 Even in a “no fault divorce” divorce, fault could be very relevant.

 Even in a no fault divorce, a husband or wife can seek a disproportional share of the marital assets pursuant to the Rhode Island equitable distribution statute.
 Fault is one of the numerous factors to determine how marital assets and debts are determined in Rhode Island.
 Typically, fault is only significant if it can be proven that it lead to the breakdown of the marriage.
 Fault may also be a very small factor to determine whether or not a husband or wife is entitled to spousal support / alimony in RI.

 The following types of negative and deleterious behavior could be considered: alcoholism, drug addiction, domestic abuse and violence, criminal activity, cheating / affair, abusive behavior, gambling addiction, emotional abuse, sexual abuse, financial mismanagement, verbal abuse, abandonment, etc. People considering a divorce in Rhode Island should set up a free initial consultation with a Rhode Island divorce lawyer.